-The Chancellor has announced the Coronavirus Job Retention Scheme, designed to help businesses that would otherwise be forced to lay off staff in the face of the unprecedented disruption caused by COVID-19.
-All businesses, regardless of size or sector, will be able to benefit from the scheme with the government reimbursing employers up to 80% of their employees' wages, to a maximum of £2,500 (although more explanation of these figures is awaited).
+The Coronavirus Job Retention Scheme is designed to help businesses avoid having to lay off staff in the face of the unprecedented disruption caused by COVID-19.
+All businesses with a PAYE scheme in place on 28 February 2020, regardless of size or sector, will be able to benefit from the scheme with the government reimbursing employers up to 80% of their employees' wages, to a maximum of £2,500 per month, plus employer's NICs and auto-enrolment pension contributions.
+Employees on agency contracts and flexible or zero hours contracts can also benefit from the scheme.
+In addition, the scheme also covers employees who were made redundant since 28 February 2020, if they are rehired by their employer.